darthapo/assembot/readme.md

     npm install assembot --save
     ./node_modules/.bin/assembot --build

+AssemBot can give you a head start by creating a assembot configuration block for you:

+    assembot init

 ## Transpiler Support

 AssemBot initially enables support for transpiling `.coffee`, `.litcoffee`, `.eco`, `.dot`, `.ejs`, `.less`, and `.styl` files.
 When using stylus, it will attempt to enable Nib by default as well.

+There's a start on some others as well.
+Plus, you can always [add your own](https://github.com/darthapo/assembot/blob/master/docs/custom-processors.md).

 ## Token Replacement

-In your sources files you can embed data defined in your `package.json` file by using a special token syntax: `{%- package.author -%}`
+In your sources files you can reference data defined in your `package.json` file by using a special token syntax: `{%- package.author -%}`

 AssemBot will attempt to replace all tokens in your sources files.
 To disable this behavior, set `replaceTokens` to `false`.

 ## Embedded CSS

-Supports compiling CSS into the JS package.
+It also supports compiling CSS into the JS package.
 Use `.ecss` (or `.estyl` or `.eless`) file extension.
 Generates a module you can use like this:

 ```coffeescript
 require('my/view/styles').activate()